Tips on navigating breast cancer treatment during COVID

 - Discuss with your doctor if tele-health appointments are an option during treatment

-If you start having cold or flu-like symptoms (e.g. cough, fever, shortness of breath or runny nose), it’s important to get tested for COVID-19 and inform your treatment team as soon as possible.
-To find a COVID-19 testing clinic close to you, click here.
+If you start having URTI-like symptoms (e.g. cough, fever, shortness of breath or runny nose),8,10 it’s important to speak with your GP and inform your treatment team as soon as possible.

-If you are concerned about your breast cancer treatment plan, talk to your GenesisCare doctor and/or treatment team as soon as possible.
+If you are concerned or unsure about anything to do with your breast cancer treatment plan, talk to your GenesisCare doctor and/or treatment team as soon as possible.

 For support and advice regarding concerns you may have about your planned breast cancer treatment, contact the BCNA Helpline (1800 500 258) or McGrath Foundation Breast Care Nurse Telephone Support Line (1800 183 338)

-We understand the COVID-19 outbreak may affect your mental health and wellbeing.
-Your wellbeing is important to us, so here is a resource that could be helpful for you: Life in Mind Australia
+Your wellbeing is important to us, so here is a resource that could be helpful for you: Life in Mind Australia.

 Worried about face-to-face appointments?